martinkabe/transformer-api/README.md

 A transformer is a specific kind of neural network, which lies at the core of many modern AI applications like ChatGPT, DALL-E, and translation systems.
 It was introduced in 2017 and excels at modeling relationships in sequential data.

+Transformer architecture was introduced by a team of researchers at Google’s Brain division in a 2017 paper titled “Attention Is All You Need.”
+This advent of the transformer marked a seismic shift in the landscape of NLP.
+It ushered in the era of large language models (LLMs) that have since demonstrated remarkable advancements in the realm of NLP, surpassing the capabilities of earlier-generation recurrent neural networks (RNNs).
+From machine translation and sentiment analysis to question answering and text summarization, LLMs based on transformers have set new benchmarks and opened up exciting possibilities for the future of AI-driven language tasks.

+**A transformer accomplishes the following:**

+1. Pays Attention: Just like you might pay extra attention to important parts of a story, the transformer pays attention to important words in a sentence.

+2. Understands Context: The transformer looks at all the words in the sentence together, not one after the other.
+This helps it understand how words depend on each other.

+3. Weighs Relationships: It figures out how words are related to each other.
+For example, if the sentence is about a cat and a mouse, it knows that these words are connected.

+4. Combines Insights: The transformer combines all this knowledge to understand the whole story and how words fit together.

+5. Predicts Next Steps: With its understanding, it can even guess what words might come next in the story.

 ## What We Built

 * A minimal transformer-based classifier that maps prompts to schemas